mtreinish/stestr/doc/source/MANUAL.rst

 Repositories
 ------------

-A stestr repository is a very simple disk structure.
-It contains the following files (for a format 1 repository - the only current format):
+The default (and currently only) stestr repository type has a very simple disk structure.
+It contains the following files:

 * format: This file identifies the precise layout of the repository, in case future changes are needed.